Philodendron hederaceum vs micans [Differences & Similarities]

 Exposure to sunlight: The exposure of sunlight for both plants is partly.
 They both thrive best in bright and indirect sunlight.
 Direct sunlight can cause damage like sunburn or, leaf yellowing or, leaf curling etc.

-If you want a suggestion from me about which one will be a better plant between the philodendron hederaceum and micans, I will cheer you up that you can bring both of them.
-Why not both of them when there is a proverb, “the more, the merrier.”
-Besides, philodendron hederaceum and micans, both plants are too adorable to keep in your room as home decor.
+If you want a suggestion from me about which one will be a better plant between the philodendron hederaceum and micans, I will cheer you up that you can bring both of them as both plants are too adorable to keep as home decor.

-Again when it comes to micans, If you are thinking about gifting or, owning a plant for the colors, then the micans are a great choice.
+Again when it comes to micans, If you are thinking about gifting or, owning a plant for the colors, then the micans are a great choice as it has an intriguing color and an appropriate scent to match.
+In addition to health benefits like providing good breathable air, this makes a perfect choice.

-But if you still want to bring only one plant from them, then I would like to say that I have disclosed all of their features, similarities and dissimilarities in front of you.
-Now, decide on which plant will be better for you and decorate your home with that.
+But if you still want to bring only one plant, then I would like to say that I have disclosed all of their features here.
+Now, decide on which plant will be better and decorate your home accordingly.

 Are micans unique compared to philodendron hederaceum?